 I reckon allow half a day for a visit to Skyline Rotorua – making sure of course, you are cashed up: It’s not an inexpensive day out by any means, that said, I reckon it’s worth it: We always have a tonne of fun and come home with a skip in our step.
 Note, if you are on the hunt for dinner, the buffet at Stratosphere is the best buffet in town: We go there on special occasions.
 In fact we had Christmas Dinner 2017 here and it was so fantastic we will probably do it again this year.

 Our local Forest (mentioned previously above twice!) is one of the many reasons we moved back to Rotorua from the Hawke’s Bay.
 It’s glorious.
 I’ve recently invested in a mountain bike and am now wondering why I held out for so long, it’s the most fun you can have with your clothes on.
+I am even considering buying a bike rack for pickup truck bed in order to protect it!
 If you are already a seasoned mountain bike rider then I have one word for you: Shuttles.
 My mate Jeff’s biz Southstar Shuttles will have you up the top of the hill in no time and there’ll be no swearing required going uphill.